joelsonejr/joelsonejr/README.md

 ### Hello 👋

-I'm currently transitioning into the software development area, and it's being an amazing experience.
+I'm currently transitioning to software development, and it's being an amazing experience.

-Right now I'm more focused on Frontend development, but my end goal it to work with Fullstack development.
+Right now I'm more focused on Frontend , but my end goal is to be able to work with Fullstack.

-🌱 I'm currently stuldying HTML, CSS and JavaScript, to improve my foundations, and get ready to go toward the nex level (🤔 Still deciding between Vue and React).
+🌱 I'm currently studying HTML, CSS and JavaScript, to improve my foundations, and get ready to move toward the nex level (🤔 Still deciding between Vue and React).

 🔭 I’m currently working on some small projects.
-Most of them came straight from my lessons.
-But very soon I'll publish something of my own.
+Most of them came straight from the lessons I attend to, but very soon I'll publish something of my own.

-💬 You can ask me about everithing.
+💬 You can ask me about everything.
 I'll be glad to help.

 📫 You can reach me at:

    [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/estevaojoelsonjr/)](https://www.linkedin.com/in/estevaojoelsonjr/)